What Is ORP in Hydrogen Water?

 | Is the water acidic or alkaline? | pH |

-If a product only gives ORP but never gives PPB or PPM, the dissolved hydrogen claim is incomplete.
+If a product only gives ORP but never gives PPB or PPM, its dissolved hydrogen concentration claim remains incomplete.

 Does Negative ORP Mean High Hydrogen?